iadityanath8/lamp/README.md

 - **Autograd Enhancements**: Extend `Value` and `Tensor` to support complex computational graphs.
 - **Custom Preprocessor Wrapper Compiler**: Enable template-based programming for high performance.
 - **Shared Library (DLL) and Static Library**: Provide easy linking for integration into other projects.
-- **Integration with Other Libraries**: Explore OpenMP and Vulkan for parallel and graphics-based computation.
+- **Integration with Other Libraries**: OpenBlas MKL for only CPU optimized performance also cuda/ Cublas for GPU.

 ## License
 GNUv3 License.
 See `LICENSE` for details.